marcoxa/iron-main/README.md

 *machine* (or an emulator - see below) running a variant of MVS or z/OS.

-Some motivation: as of Fall 2022 (since Fall 2020), there appeared to be no [*Job Control Language*](https://en.wikipedia.org/wiki/Job_Control_Language) (JCL) mode (that is, a `jcl-mode`) floating around the Emacs Internet world.
+Some motivation: as of Winter 2023 (since Fall 2020), there appeared to be no [*Job Control Language*](https://en.wikipedia.org/wiki/Job_Control_Language) (JCL) mode (that is, a `jcl-mode`) floating around the Emacs Internet world.
 Probably there was no need for it.
 Yet.
 So it seemed to be a good